πΎ Database System

 For PostgreSQL, use standard PostgreSQL tools like pgAdmin or psql.

-For PGLite, the data is stored in the specified data directory as files.
-You can use tools like DB Browser for SQLite to inspect the SQLite files that PGLite generates.
+For PGLite, the data is stored in the specified data directory.
+You can use the PGLite Studio or standard PostgreSQL clients that support local connections.

 How can I improve database performance?β